courses-ionio/sw/projects/2018181/README.md

 |Second Part|
 |:---------:|

-In order to create a PDF version of my CV, I have used a custom Github Actions workflow with the necessary script that automates the process of making it.
+In order to create a PDF version of my CV, I used a custom Github Actions workflow with the necessary script that automates the process of making it.
 Evidently, whenever CV information gets modified via `det.yaml` the script creates an updated PDF with the latest additions.
 </br>